Daimler earnings seen higher, still lagging BMW

 “It remains a fact that Mercedes Cars de facto employs 40 percent more workers to sell 20 percent fewer cars compared to BMW,” ISI said.

-Daimler has also suffered problems at its sales organisation in China, causing it to fall behind BMW and Audi in the largest car market in the world.
+Daimler has also suffered problems at its sales organization in China, causing it to fall behind BMW and Audi in the largest car market in the world.

 In 2013, deliveries of Mercedes-Benz luxury cars rose 10.7 percent to 1.46 million autos, lagging BMW, which sold 1.65 million BMW branded cars, up 7.5 percent on the year-earlier period.
 Volkswagen’s premium car brand Audi saw sales surge 18.4 percent to 1.57 million cars in the same period.